Toward Robust and Efficient ML-Based GPU Caching for Modern Inference: Experimental Implementation Details

-The provided artifacts include all code and non-confidential traces to reproduce the experimental results presented in the paper.
-They integrate \textsc{LCR} into two open-source inference frameworks, one for DLRMs and the other for LLMs.
+The supplementary materials include all code and non-confidential traces needed to reproduce the experimental results presented in the paper.
+We integrate \textsc{LCR} into two open-source inference frameworks, one for LLM inference and the other for DLRM inference.